A winning mix that helped a young advisor build a growing OSJ group.

 “Securities America had that hometown feel.
 The culture matched up with what I was looking for, and the technology offering was attractive.”

 Little did he know, he’d taken his first step on a path that would lead him to heading up an expanding OSJ group just a few years later.
-Today, Terhorst’s branch has 49 advisors who collectively had about $1 billion in assets under management at the end of 2015.
+Today, Terhorst’s branch has 49 financial professionals who collectively have more than $1 billion in assets under management.